georgiee/angular-workshop-skipbo/docs/challenges/05-testing.md

 You can find the implementation of `autoPlaceAction` in the `player.ts` file of `skipbo-core`.
 Go ahead and take a look.
 The return value is a boolean and will be used to set the value of `cardPlayed` (remember `PlayerTryResult` ?) later.

 At the moment we only tested if the AI tried to play for a player by spying on the `autoPlaceAction` method in general.
-Now you want to check if the method `autoPlaceAction` is called multiple times — to ensure that Oscar really plays multiple cards (we teached that to Oscar with interval() in the last challenge).
+Now you want to check if the method `autoPlaceAction` is called multiple times — to ensure that Oscar really plays multiple cards (we taught that to Oscar with `interval()` in the last challenge).

 Here the facts: